smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 To keep a clean organization in your folder, split the main.tf:

-- create a new file nammed *version.tf* that contains the terraform configuration block
+- create a new file named *version.tf* that contains the terraform configuration block
-- create a new file nammed *provider.tf* that contains the provider azurerm block
+- create a new file named *provider.tf* that contains the provider azurerm block

 Run the terraform init command to ensure this refactoring is fine